ILoveMakonnen: 2014: Rise to prominence

-2015–2016: OVO Sound and I LOVE MAKONNEN 2
+2015–2016: OVO Sound and iLoveMakonnen 2

-In an interview with The Fader in December 2015, more than a year after signing to Drake's OVO Sound, Makonnen said the label delayed tracks from I LOVE MAKONNEN 2 from coming out.
+In an interview with The Fader in December 2015, more than a year after signing to Drake's OVO Sound, Makonnen said the label delayed tracks from iLoveMakonnen 2 from coming out.
 The song "Second Chance," for example, was finished in January 2015 and intended for a summer release, but ended up being self-released by Makonnen in November 2015.
 Makonnen said, "Second Chance was supposed to be that summer banger this summer.
 That was supposed to be out, touching people and hitting them this summer.
 By the time next year they'll be ready for something else.
 It's all late.
 People are doubting me, doubting what the fuck I said when I made the fucking song.
 You wait a year later and it's whatever.
 Hopefully, it's worked right.
 The song is structured properly.
 Everything is all there for proper radio play to just spin it over and over to people.
 Who knows?
 I don't know what the fuck they want."

-Makonnen also claimed "extra bullshit in the industry" stopped "Teach Me How To Whip It" and "No M'aam" from getting radio play.
+Makonnen also claimed "extra bullshit in the industry" stopped "Teach Me How To Whip It" and "No Ma'am" from getting radio play.
 When asked if he still talked to Drake, Makonnen responded, "Here and there.
 By the time this comes out, I'll probably see him six more times or no more times.
 I don't know.
 I just wish everybody well in all that they do and I just go on and live my life and try to uplift motherfuckers.
 At the end of the day I'm tired of uplifting people.
 I just gotta uplift myself now because everything else is a waste of time."

 Makonnen also described the music scene: "There's not even any money here anymore.
 It's all lies.
 The money's gone and everybody is now keeping up this front as if there's money there."

-On February 8, 2016, it was announced that alongside Travis Scott and Vic Mensa, Makonnen would be part of the "WANGSQUAD", an Alexander Wang campaign.
+On February 8, 2016, it was announced that alongside Travis Scott and Vic Mensa, Makonnen would be part of the "Wangsquad", an Alexander Wang campaign.